jamesjmtaylor/blog/site/content/post/kmm-android-presentation-layer.md

 }
 ```

- It then injects that SDK into the three equipment type SearchResultSource objects, which use the Jetpack paging library to seamlessly support infinite scroll:
+ From there it injects that SDK into the three equipment type SearchResultSource objects, which use the Jetpack paging library to seamlessly support infinite scroll:

 ```
 class SearchResultSource(val equipmentType: EquipmentType,